 Each independent director who is designated as a participant by the Compensation Committee under the Plan is required to defer a portion of not less than 50% and up to 100% of his or her director fees payable in cash for services rendered by such director during the period following his or her deferral election.
 The amount of director fees so deferred is credited to the participant's deferral account under the Plan as of the regularly scheduled payment date of such fees, and the participant will be fully vested in his or her deferral account.
-The amounts deferred are subject to increase in accordance with the same performance goals as applied to the incentive awards granted to the Fund's executive officers and other key employees and will become payable in a single lump sum cash payment upon the earlier to occur of the participant's separation from service for any reason or a change in control of the Fund.
+The amounts deferred are subject to increase in accordance with the same performance goals as apply to the incentive awards granted to the Fund's executive officers and other key employees and will become payable in a single lump sum cash payment upon the earlier to occur of the participant's separation from service for any reason or a change in control of the Fund.

-The Amended Plan was further amended to provide that independent director deferrals will cease as of June 30, 2021 and to provide that the deferral accounts of independent directors will remain subject to the terms described above; provided that, with respect to independent directors who remain in continuous service on the Board through June 30, 2021, their deferral accounts will be credited by reference to the Plan NAV as of June 30, 2021, and distributed when they separate from service.
-Independent directors who do not remain in continuous service on the Board through June 30, 2021 will receive a distribution determined by reference to the Plan NAV on the date of their separation from service.
+Under the Amended Plan's terms, the deferral accounts of independent directors will remain subject to the terms described above; provided that, with respect to independent directors who remain in continuous service on the Board through the first distribution (the "First Distribution") to stockholders following issuance of the Final Order, as of the date of the First Distribution, their deferral accounts will be credited by reference to the then-current Plan NAV, and distributed when they separate from service.
+Independent directors who do not remain in continuous service on the Board through the First Distribution will receive a prorated distribution determined by reference to the Plan NAV on the date of their separation from service.